Moving up? Tips to increase the value of your home when selling

 You’ve decided to sell your home and want to get the best price that you can by adding some improvements to entice a new buyer.
 However, you don’t want to overspend as you need to recoup what you’ve put into it also.
 So how do you increase value on a budget?

-We spoke to Robert Glynn of Habu Interiors who gave us some handy budget-friendly tips for adding value to your property, without over-spending in the process.
+We spoke to Robert Glynn of Habu Interior Design who gave us some handy budget-friendly tips for adding value to your property, without over-spending in the process.

 Glynn’s first piece of advice for clients is to declutter and depersonalise.
 Remove excess clutter throughout the house, ensuring all shelving areas are clear.
 Eliminate personal effects so that your home becomes a place where potential buyers are able to envision themselves living.
 In particular, replace personal photographs with more generic art.
 This will open up the space and leave room for the imagination of the potential buyer.
 Don’t have messy closets and cupboards.